victronenergy/vrm-api-python-client/README.rst

-vrm-api is a python client for interacting with victron installations.
+vrm-api is a python client for interacting with the Victron VRM portal (http://vrm.victronenergy.com)

 installation
 ------------